 Digital Twins can be related to form larger aggregates that represent a higher level digital twin.
 For example, automotive subsystems such as engine, breaks, steering, entertainment are aggregated together to represent a vehicle.
 When placed in a vehicle setting the subsystems interact in unique ways.
 For example, if the road sensing subsystem detects an obstacle in the vehicle's path it advises the breaking system which then applies the brakes.
-Note that the interactions may be direct service invocations such as recognizing an obstacle resulting in the application of the brakes or they may be event notifications such as recognizing an obstacle and then the braking system that takes the notification of an obstacle, the vehicles current speed, the direction of the road immediately in front of the vehicle and determines if the brakes should be applied.
+Note that the interactions may be direct service invocations such as recognizing an obstacle resulting in the application of the brakes or they may be event notifications such as recognizing an obstacle and then the braking system decides to apply the breaks or the data may be transmitted to a higher level system that takes the notification of an obstacle, the vehicles current speed, the direction of the road immediately in front of the vehicle and determines if the brakes should be applied.
 All these options are available from the VANTIQ digital twin pattern although the event-driven responses are best optimized by the VANTIQ platform.